Dissertation Project

 How to Spot a Successful Revolution in Advance

-Poster presented at PolNet 2013, received Best Poster Award, complete working paper available upon request
+Received Best Poster Award at PolNet 2013, currently under review, complete working paper available upon request

 Despite conventional wisdom that a dictator is better off facing an opposition divided into many groups and with few connections between them, this paper finds that under some circumstances, a strategy of "divide and conquer" could actually help the emergence of a popular protest movements.
 Using network simulations, I model how individuals join protest movements based on their friend's decisions to protest and predict in what kind of societies a small group of protesters can set off a "protest cascade", mobilizing a large part of society.